koor-tech/handbook.koor.tech/docs/handbook/people-ops/holidays-pto.md

 1. Mark the time as Out of office on your calendar.
     1. Select the Automatically decline new and existing meetings option so that your meeting status will show "declined"
-2. You should add the time off using PTO by Roots to Slack.
+2. You should add the time off using _PTO Tool we will use_.
 Please use the following syntax which uses the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date notation in order to avoid confusion: OOO from YYYY-MM-DD to YYYY-MM-DD, please contact XXX for assistance.
-3. Email \[insert group email\] with the dates you will be away (this is not necessary for National holidays planned in advance; see below for that process)
+3. Email [peopleops@koor.tech](mailto:peopleops@koor.tech) with the dates you will be away (this is not necessary for National holidays planned in advance; see below for that process)
 4. If you won't check email at all, add an out-of-office response in your email settings with the start and end date of your time off so that people reaching out to you on email will be notified
 5. It may be useful to share your planned time off as a **FYI** on your team's Slack channel(s), especially if you lead a team.

 #### PTO by Roots

+!!! note
+    We are not using PTO by Roots at the moment but this might change depending on the tooling for employee self service.

 [PTO by Roots](https://www.tryroots.io/pto) allows employees and managers to coordinate time off seamlessly with intuitive Slack commands.
 The integration from Slack automatically monitors PTO balances and takes action.
 PTO by Roots also reminds employees of their upcoming time off and helps them assign roles and tasks for co-workers, giving all parties involved greater alignment and peace of mind.